When we bought our house, one of the first things I bought was a new Sony Bravia XBR-55X850D TV.

 How to Install Kodi on Sony TV’s (Google Play Store)

-If you can find it there, then the easiest way to install it is directly from the Google Play Store.
+The easiest way to install it is directly from the Google Play Store if you can find it there.

 Still, it’s worth trying the Google Play Store first, just in case.
-If you can’t find it there, or want a different version, then you can try sideloading Kodi in the next section.
+If you can’t find it or want a different version, you can try sideloading Kodi in the next section.

 Step 1: Open the Google Play Store.
 You can do this from the Apps window by clicking “Get More Apps.”